moshen/jekyll-asset_bundler/README.md

 (in the same directory as your `_plugins` folder).
 If you want to regenerate cached items, delete the cache folder.

-The `bundle` tag will concatenate the provided scripts and compress them (if desired), making a hash of the new file to use as a filename.
-The proper markup is inserted to include your bundle file.
+The `bundle` tag will concatenate the provided scripts and make a hash of the result.
+This hash is used as a filename.
+The Bundle is then compressed (if desired), and the final result cached in the `_asset_bundler_cache` folder.
+Therefore, the bundle is only recreated and compressed again if the source files have been modified.
+This greatly speeds up future site builds.

+**Note:** Asset Bundler makes no attempt to clean up the cache folder.
+If it has grown too large, simply delete it.

+The proper markup is finally inserted to include your bundle file.

 #### bundle_glob